-Here are eight characteristics of especially effective learning environments.
+Here are eight characteristics of especially effective learning environments and how our Learning Communities specifically address them.

-- 1. Performance expectations are at appropriately high levels. - Challenge is good for students it interests and engages them as long as the challenge is within reach. - 2.
+- 1. Performance expectations are at appropriately high levels. - Challenge is good for students it interests and engages them as long as the challenge is within reach.
+How can you, as peer mentor, encourage LC students to work hard to meet (or exceed) college-level expectations? - 2.
 Significant investment of time and effort by students over an extended period of time. - Perhaps the LC might have a supplemental project that students work on together during the semester. - 3.
 Interactions with faculty and peers about substantive matters. - How can you, as a peer mentor, help your students interact with faculty? - Are you open to deeper discussion about the subject matter?
 About being in college? - 4.
 Experiences with diversity, wherein students are exposed to and must contend with people and circumstances that differ from those with which students are familiar. - A peer mentor might use icebreakers to help students get to know each other and the rich array of experiences and backgrounds among Learning Community members. - 5.
 Frequent, timely, and constructive feedback. - Often LC peer mentors can provide feedback about students' learning more quickly than the instructor can. - 6.
 Periodic, structured opportunities to reflect and integrate learning. - Reflecting on your own learning may make it easier to help students do so. - 7.
 Opportunities to discover relevance of learning through real-world applications. - Field trips, speakers, and many other LC activities can help make learning "real." - 8.
 Public demonstration of competence. - LC sessions can be a great place for students to practice their class presentations, or to present and share learning even if they aren't asked to do so in class.